 - Flip fillets and continue cooking for an additional 3-4 minutes, or until salmon flakes easily with a fork.

 Serve salmon with reserved marinade, toasted sesame seeds, and cilantro.
 Enjoy!
+Get this recipe in Meal Plan #4.

 *Use 1 teaspoon Sriracha sauce if you like less spice and use 2 teaspoons if you prefer more spice.